 - Henry Thoreau

 During the summer, after learning how to be comfortable in the woods, small groups of campers may set out with their counselors on survival hikes.
-Equipped with just their knives and blankets and with many of the campers wearing only a simple breechclout like well known survival instructors Tom Brown or Eustace Conway, boys will have the opportunity to test the skills and knowledge they have acquired while at Night Eagle.
+Equipped with just their knives and blankets, and wearing only a simple breechclout like well known survival instructors Tom Brown or Eustace Conway, boys will have the opportunity to test the skills and knowledge they have acquired while at Night Eagle.

 In the rich hardwood forests of the Green Mountains, one of our country's most diverse communities of plant and animal life, campers will build debris huts, learn to find safe drinking water, make bow drills, and forage for food.
 Boys won't have to eat cattail root, frog legs, roasted grasshoppers, or plantain, but someday it might be nice to know that they all can be quite tasty!

-During the day, the sky will offer its lessons to the group as they learn to identify various cloud formations, which can help in predicting the weather.
+During the day, the sky will offer its lessons to the group as they learn to identify various cloud formations that can help in predicting the weather.
 At night, campers will view the constellations and discover the significant role stars can play in helping guide a person to safety.

 If they are lucky, campers will be able to schedule their trip to coincide with the Perseid meteor shower - - a celebrated annual August occurence - - and will be able to witness an awesome display of "shooting stars."
 If the skies are cloudy, campers can enjoy sitting around the campfire, talking about the day's activities, and taking in the sounds of the night - - the hooting of owls, the yelping of coyotes, and maybe the occasional slapping of a beaver's tail on the lake.